centreon/centreon-documentation/versioned_docs/version-24.04/health/helios.md

 - Configure this same Helios as a Gateway Server

-- Configure all other Helios instances (installed next to Pollers, Remote Servers, MAP, etc.) as Gateway Clients
+- Configure all other Helios instances (installed next to Pollers, Remote Servers, MAP, etc.) as Gateway Clients.

 #### Proxy Configuration